gvcallen/parax/docs/examples/bayesian_sampling_blackjax.md

 params, static = eqx.partition(initial_unconstrained, eqx.is_inexact_array, is_leaf=prx.is_constant)
 ```

 Next, we define the log posterior.
 We assume Gaussian noise with a standard deviation of `1.0`.

-Note how we do all probabilistic calculations in the probability space, and only unwrap the model for the forward pass.
+Note that we fully unwrap the model for the forward pass.
 <!-- pytest-codeblocks:cont -->
 ```python
 import jax